Canop/deser-hjson/README.md

 ### Does it work with JSON ?

-Yes in the sense that any JSON file can be read as Hjson.
+Yes as any JSON file can be read as Hjson.

 ### Why only a derive-based deserializer?